OpenTermsArchive/opentermsarchive.org/content/memos/parler-opens-address-germany.md

 ---
-title: Parler opens address in Germany
+title: Parler opens fake address in Germany
-html_description: Social media Parler disclosed a physical address in Köln, Germany, hinting at development towards the European Union.
+html_description: "[UPDATED] Social media Parler disclosed a physical address in Köln, Germany, hinting at development towards the European Union.
+This address was denied by its owner, then hidden by Parler."
 service: Parler
 terms_types: ["Impressum"]
 dates: ["2025-01-14"]